Living with white space

 Chasing ‘more’ can be eternally preoccupying, filling time, space and sometimes our brains, with clutter that dilutes.
 Creating white space on our shelves and in our diaries shouldn’t be about austerity or legalism.
 There doesn’t need to be rules – you decide want you want that to look like.

 Editing out the distractions and dead ends is about distilling the busyness of life.
-To stop living on the fringes of wishful thinking all the time and instead to enjoy, appreciate and be satisfied with the good things we have already – experiencing them in their full, vivid colour.
+To stop living on the fringes of wishful thinking all the time and instead to enjoy, appreciate and be satisfied with the good things we have already – experiencing them in full colour.